metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/exact-alignment/_index.md

 ---
 # Exact alignment of paired reads

-The {{< obi obipairing >}} command uses an exact alignment algorithm based on dynamic programming to finalize the alignment between forward and reverse reads.
+The {{< obi obipairing >}} command uses an exact alignment algorithm based on dynamic programming to finalize the alignment between forward and reverse reads (the reverse read being reverse-complemented before being aligned).
 It corresponds to a semi-global alignment (end-gap free) algorithm but asymmetric, in the sense that the penalization of the gap is not done in the same way at both extremities of the read (see below a dedicated [section](./#left-right)).

 ## Scoring system